-- The Company continues to expand its production scale with new factories (Unitex, Yarn-Textile-Garment Alliance project) to gain the advantage of scale.
-Phase 2 of the Unitex factory is expected to increase the total capacity by 24,000 tons/ year. - Implementing solar projects for Unitex factory (rooftop solar and DPPA). - Focusing on development of environmentally friendly yarns (Recycle, Dope dye, Recycle Plus...) to meet the needs of domestic and export customers. - Raising the proportion of environmentally friendly products in total output and sales revenue . - Raising the proportion of recycled yarn in the total sales revenue of existing factories with the tentative target from 44.5% in 2024 to 60%-70% in 2026-2027. - Reducing carbon footprint by minimizing electricity consumption at the factory and increasing the use of renewable energy sources. - Adopting AI systems in production, deploying POC software production control center in POY and DTY factories, helping to increase production efficiency and reduce waste. - Applying automation technology in quality checking and packaging process. - Researching and implementing an energy monitoring project to monitor total power consumption.
-The project is expected to save 3-5% of electricity consumption each year. - Conducting monitoring and measurement of the product's environmental impact (Life Cycle Assessment (LCA)).
+- ✓ The Company continues to expand its production scale with new factories (Unitex, Yarn-Textile-Garment Alliance project) to gain the advantage of scale.
+Put Phase 2 of Unitex factory (24,000 tons/year) into operation. - ✓ Implementing solar projects for Unitex factory (rooftop solar and DPPA). - ✓ Focusing on development of environmentally friendly yarns (Recycle, Dope dye, Recycle Plus...) to meet the needs of domestic and export customers. - ✓ Raising the proportion of environmentally friendly products in total output and sales revenue. - ✓ Raising the proportion of recycled yarn in the total sales revenue of existing factories with the tentative target from 44.5% in 2024 to 60%-70% in 2026-2027. - ✓ Reducing carbon footprint by minimizing electricity consumption at the factory and increasing the use of renewable energy sources. - ✓ Adopting AI systems in production, deploying POC software - production control center in POY and DTY factories, helping to increase production efficiency and reduce waste. - ✓ Applying automation technology in quality checking and packaging process. - ✓ Researching and implementing an energy monitoring project to monitor total power consumption.
+The project is expected to save 3-5% of electricity consumption each year . - ✓ Conducting monitoring and measurement of the product's environmental impact (Life Cycle Assessment (LCA)).